 Weather Radios are as much of a life-saving device as home smoke detectors.
-They alert residents to dangerous weather, especially in the middle of night during tornado season. -Osceola County Emergency Management Director
+They alert residents to dangerous weather, especially in the middle of night during tornado season.

 NOAA Weather Radio (NWR) is the fastest and most reliable means of receiving life-threatening weather information!
-NWR is a service free service provided by the National Weather Service, 24 hours a day, 7 days a week.
-Routine programming includes the latest weather conditions, summaries, and forecasts of significant weather expected within the next 1-3 hours.
+NWR is a free service provided by the National Weather Service, 24 hours a day, 7 days a week.
+Routine programming includes the latest weather conditions, local seven-day forecasts, weather summaries, and details of significant weather expected within the next 1-3 hours.

-One of the most important reasons to own a weather radio is the ability to receive up to the second information on severe weather, such as hurricanes, severe thunderstorms, large hail, strong and damaging winds, tornadoes, and flash floods.
+One of the most important reasons to own a weather radio is the ability to receive up to the second information on severe weather, such as hurricanes, severe thunderstorms, large hail, strong and damaging winds, tornadoes, and flooding.
 NOAA Weather Radios also broadcast other critical alerts.
 These include; hazardous materials incidents, evacuations, and other civil emergencies.

-Many weather radio receivers are equipped with a tone alert and activate the moment severe weather threatens the Osceola County area, and the "SAME" (Specific Area Message Encoder) receivers even allow you to select specific areas (counties).

-Many department stores, grocery chains, and home improvement stores carry the NOAA Weather Radio.
-The price of around \$20 - \$100 is minimal compared to the safety and peace of mind it can offer you and your family.
+Many weather radio receivers are equipped with SAME (Specific Area Message Encoder) technology, which allows you to select specific counties for receiving weather warnings.
+When programmed for Osceola County, a tone alert will activate the moment severe weather threatens the County.
+Many department stores, grocery chains, and home improvement stores carry NOAA Weather Radios.
+The price of around \$25 - \$100 is minimal compared to the safety and peace of mind it can offer you and your family.

-The NWR Tone Alert feature and SAME data burst is routinely tested every Wednesday between 11 AM and Noon.
+The NWR Tone Alert feature and SAME data burst is routinely tested every Wednesday between 11 AM and Noon, and again between 6 and 8 PM.
 Some broadcasts are also available on the Internet.
-Go to the National Weather Service web page for programming information www.srh.noaa.gov/mlb
+Go to the National Weather Service web page for programming information www.srh.noaa.gov/mlb/? n=nwr